-I served as an editor on several volumes of the Rue Morgue Library, including Blood in Four Colours: A Graphic History of Horror Comics and Monstro Bizarro:
+I served as an editor on several volumes of the Rue Morgue Library, including Blood in Four Colours: A Graphic History of Horror Comics, The Authorized Phantasm Film Companion, and Monstro Bizarro:

 An Essential Manual of Mysterious Monsters.
 As a copywriter, I've worked on ADDY Award-winning print

 and web campaigns.
 In 2016, I received an Award of Merit in Editorial Writing from the Society of Professional Journalists.
 Also in 2016, I was named Writer of the Year in the Rondo Hatton Classic Horror Awards.

 I live in Tennessee with my long-suffering wife, our daughter, several recalcitrant dogs and cats, and a seven-foot animatronic werewolf named C. Thomas Howl.
 My first book, Ghoulish: The Art of Gary Pullin, was released in May 2018 by 1984 Publishing, with my second title, an as-yet-unannounced pop culture art book, slated for release in 2020.